 As a child, your parents probably drilled it into you that money doesn't grow on trees.
 And while there's a lot of truth to that statement, the fact of the matter is that if you're smart with your money, it might multiply before your eyes.
 Here are three ways to make that happen.

 Continue Reading Below

-No. 2: Invest in dividend-paying stocks
+3. Invest in stocks

 The $16,728 Social Security bonus most retirees completely overlook If you're like most Americans, you're a few years (or more) behind on your retirement savings.
 But a handful of little-known "Social Security secrets" could help ensure a boost in your retirement income.
 For example: one easy trick could pay you as much as $16,728 more... each year!
 Once you learn how to maximize your Social Security benefits, we think you could retire confidently with the peace of mind we're all after.
 Simply click here to discover how to learn more about these strategies.